 Anti-Terrorism Day is observed across India on 21 May.
-This day commemorates the death anniversary of one of former Prime Ministers of India, Late Shri Rajiv Gandhi (20 August 1944 – 21 May 1991).
+This day commemorates the death anniversary of one of the former Prime Ministers of India, Late Shri Rajiv Gandhi (20 August 1944 – 21 May 1991).
 This day is observed to spread awareness regarding the ongoing terrorist activities and the precautions that can be taken by ordinary people to prevent these acts of terrorism.

 24th May: Commonwealth Day

-The Commonwealth Day (earlier known as the Empire Day) is observed on 24th May and is observed in countries that were once under the reign of the British Empire.
+Commonwealth Day (earlier known as Empire Day) is observed on 24th May and is observed in countries that were once under the reign of the British Empire.
 This day marks the anniversary of the formation of the Commonwealth as it is configured today.
-The 2020 Commonwealth Day theme focuses on ‘Delivering a Common Future: Connecting, Innovating, Transforming’ it offers opportunities for the people, Parliaments, governments and institutions of the Commonwealth to connect and work together at many levels.
+The 2020 Commonwealth Day theme focuses on ‘Delivering a Common Future: Connecting, Innovating, Transforming’ it offers opportunities for the people, Parliaments, governments, and institutions of the Commonwealth to connect and work together at many levels.

 31st May: World No Tobacco Day

-Every year, on 31 May, World Health Organization (WHO) and its global partners celebrate World No Tobacco Day to raise awareness on the harmful and deadly effects of tobacco use and second-hand smoke exposure, and to discourage the use of tobacco in any form.
+Every year, on 31 May, World Health Organization (WHO) and its global partners celebrate World No Tobacco Day to raise awareness of the harmful and deadly effects of tobacco use and second-hand smoke exposure, and to discourage the use of tobacco in any form.
 India is the 2nd largest consumer of tobacco in the world and approximately one-sixth of the world’s tobacco-related deaths occur in India.
 It is really important to raise awareness about the harmful and deadly effects of tobacco use in India